VarianWrynn/Grammar/RootOrigin/咬文嚼字-Part1-WOW.md

 Marquis (pronounced markwiss in England) is next, but we'll come back to it.

-Counts and Earls are equivalent ranks, so equivalent that the wives of earls have always been called countesses.
+**Counts and Earls are equivalent ranks**, so equivalent that the wives of earls have always been called countesses.
 (I assume that William the Conqueror brought/made counts, and the native English equivalent rank was Earl.
 But if that's true, then how can it be true that the wives of earls have always been countesses?)
 What is a count?
 He is the ruler of a county.
 And now we can go back to consider the marquises.

 Marquis: Some counties are border counties.
 A border county is where the action is.
 This is where the enemy starts their invasions.
 This is the jumping off point for your invasion of the enemy kingdom.